greenelab/deep-review/sections/07_conclusions.md

 Points to mention based on discussion thus far:

-* Limitations of data [availability impacts on amount, etc]
+* Limitations of data & workarounds [availability impacts on amount, etc]
+* Transferability of features
 * Strong enthusiasm for unsupervised approaches.
 * Right to an explanation [possibly, depends if raised in multiple areas]